About Idaho County

 Idaho County also maintains a Magistrate Division that handles misdemeanor criminal cases, small claims (up to $5,000), civil cases under $10,000, preliminary hearings, traffic violations, protection orders, and initial appearances.
 Court records in Idaho County are governed by Idaho Court Administrative Rule 32, which establishes public access to court records while protecting certain confidential information such as juvenile records, sealed documents, and specific personal identifiers.
 Users can search by party name, case number, or attorney, and view docket entries, filed documents, and case histories.

 In-person visits to the Clerk's office during business hours (typically 8:00 AM to 5:00 PM, Monday through Friday, excluding holidays) allow for direct records inspection.
-The county does not maintain separate municipal courts due to the lack of incorporated cities with independent judicial systems.
+Idaho County does not maintain separate municipal courts due to the lack of incorporated cities with independent judicial systems.
 Probate matters, including estate administration, guardianships, and conservatorships, are handled by the Magistrate Division.

-All Idaho court records are presumed public unless specifically sealed by court order or protected by statute, and citizens have the right to access these records under both the Idaho Public Records Act and court administrative rules.
+All Idaho County court records are presumed public unless specifically sealed by court order or protected by statute, and citizens have the right to access these records under both the Grangeville area Public Records Act and court administrative rules.

 Property & Public Records

-The Idaho County Recorder's Office, located at 320 West Main Street, Grangeville, Idaho 83530, serves as the official repository for land and property records throughout the county.
-The office can be reached at (208) 983-2751 and is responsible for recording and maintaining deeds, mortgages, deeds of trust, releases, assignments, easements, covenants, restrictions, liens (including mechanic's liens, judgment liens, and tax liens), subdivision plats, surveys, and other documents affecting real property.
+Idaho Clerk of the District Court's Office, located at 320 West Main Street, Grangeville, Idaho 83530, is the official repository for land and property records throughout Idaho County.
+The office can be reached through the office is responsible for recording and maintaining deeds, mortgages, deeds of trust, releases, assignments, easements, covenants, restrictions, liens (including mechanic's liens, judgment liens, and tax liens), subdivision plats, surveys, and other documents affecting real property.

-• The Recorder's Office currently does not offer a comprehensive online search portal for land records; most searches require in-person visits or written requests.
+• The Recorder's Office currently does not offer a full online search portal for land records; most searches require in-person visits or written requests.

 • Certified copies are available for $3.00 in addition to the per-page copying fee.

-• All property-related records are public under Idaho Code § 74-101 unless specifically exempted, and citizens have the right to inspect and copy these documents upon request.
+• All property related records are public under Idaho County Code § 74-101 unless specifically exempted, and citizens have the right to inspect and copy these documents upon request.

-These records date back to the county's organization in 1864, providing a comprehensive chain of title for properties throughout Idaho County's 8,503 square miles.
+These records date back to Idaho County's organization in 1864, providing a full chain of title for properties throughout Idaho County's 8,503 square miles.
 Property owners and interested parties can review assessment information, tax amounts, ownership details, and property characteristics by contacting the Assessor's office directly.
 While some Idaho counties offer sophisticated online GIS (Geographic Information Systems) and parcel viewers, Idaho County's rural nature and limited budget mean that online access is restricted; however, staff members will assist with property research during regular business hours.

 Vital Records